martinpitt/umockdev/README.rst

 umockdev
 ========
-umockdev mocks hardware devices for creating unit tests for libraries and programs that handle Linux hardware devices.
+umockdev mocks Linux devices for creating integration tests for hardware related libraries and programs.
 It also provides tools to record the properties and behaviour of particular devices, and to run a program or test suite under a test bed with the previously recorded devices loaded.
-This also allows developers of software like gphoto or libmtp to receive these records in bug reports and recreate the problem on their system without having access to the affected hardware.
+This allows developers of software like gphoto or libmtp to receive these records in bug reports and recreate the problem on their system without having access to the affected hardware.

 The ``UMockdevTestbed`` class builds a temporary sandbox for mock devices.
 You can add a number of devices including arbitrary sysfs attributes and udev